Maxime-Jauroyon/Univ-GA6/README.md

 ### KINDEL Hugo

-- Refactored each phases.
+- Refactored each phases and simplified the parser.
-- Simplified the parser.
+- Separated the code in files with a dune project.
 - Added README.md

 ## License